A Star Is Born (1937 film): Production

 A Star Is Born was filmed from October to December 1936 with an estimated budget of $1,173,639, and premiered in Los Angeles on April 20, 1937, at Grauman's Chinese Theatre.
 The film's New York premiere took place two days later at Radio City Music Hall.

 It is not known how much Dorothy Parker contributed to the finished script.
 When she first saw the film, Parker was proud of her contribution and boasted about both the script and the film, but in later life she believed that she had contributed nothing of significance.
 Early in their careers, Budd Schulberg (then a script reader for David O. Selznick) and Ring Lardner, Jr. (who was working in Selznick's publicity department) were assigned to write some additional dialogue for the film, a collaboration which produced Janet Gaynor's (and the film's) final words: "This is Mrs. Norman Maine."
 The line was used again in the 1954 remake starring Judy Garland and James Mason.
 George Cukor, who directed the remake, suggested adding the scene in the 1937 film in which Menjou offers the fading star a supporting role.

 Janet Gaynor was given the first Oscar for Best Actress at the first Academy Awards ceremony on May 16, 1929.
 In the scene in which Vicky Lester wins an Oscar, it is Janet Gaynor's own Oscar she is holding.
 In a subsequent scene, the same Oscar is seen sitting on a shelf.
-Fredric March Had won the Oscar for Best Actor (1931/32) on November 18, 1932, for the film Dr. Jekyll and Mr. Hyde (he tied with Wallace Beery for The Champ (1931 film)).
+Fredric March had won the Oscar for Best Actor (1931/32) on November 18, 1932, for the film Dr. Jekyll and Mr. Hyde (he tied with Wallace Beery for The Champ).
 Although Norman Maine states that he won an award statue, and the name "Oscar" never is mentioned on screen, it is, presumably, an Oscar.
-Unlike Janet Gaynor, however, Fredric March's Oscar never is seen.
+Unlike Janet Gaynor, however, Fredric March's Oscar is never seen.